kendalldita/dtd-flattener/README.md

 [//]: # "-*- mode: markdown; coding: utf-8-unix -*-"

-# A program to flatten DTDs
+# A program for flattening DTDs

 ## Overview

 This program takes an XML catalog, and an XML document with a DOCTYPE statement as input, and produces either a DTD as a single file, or an XML document describing the DTD.

 DTDs are "flattened" by recursively expanding all entity references.